BlockhostOfficial/ddos-prot-mc-servers/README.md

 - Pretty expensive

 # BuyVM
-BuyVM is a VPS provider, this isn't a fancy panel like TCPShield.
-You will have to configure a nginx proxy to protect your server.
+BuyVM is a VPS provider but doesn't have a fancy panel like TCPShield.
+You will have to configure an Nginx proxy to protect your server.
 But before that, some info here:

 ### Which SLICE?
 I wouldn't recommend the 512 SLICE at all as it's just not enough power.
-1024 is the bare minimum, I recommend at least the 2048 SLICE, 4096 will run pretty good.
+1024 is the bare minimum, but I recommend at least the 2048 SLICE.
+4096 will run pretty well.
-512, 1024 and 2048 SLICE get a shared 100Mbit/s but you can burst up to 1Gbit/s if there isn't much traffic on the whole network at the moment.
+512, 1024, and 2048 SLICE get a shared 100Mbit/s, but you can burst up to 1Gbit/s if there isn't much traffic on the whole network at the moment.
 4096 SLICE gets a dedicated 100Mbit/s, 8192 gets a dedicated 200Mbit/s, etc.

 ### How to order
-Simply go [here](https://buyvm.net/kvm-dedicated-server-slices/), choose the slice you want, the location and then in the order form order x1 DDOS PROTECTED IP.
-If you get an out of stock error, join [here](https://discord.gg/3hs44DjPc8) to wait for the stock.
+Simply go [here](https://buyvm.net/kvm-dedicated-server-slices/), choose the slice you want, the location, and then in the order form order x1 DDOS PROTECTED IP.
+If you get an out-of-stock error, join [here](https://discord.gg/3hs44DjPc8) to wait for the stock.

 More soon!

 ### For home hosting
-The chepeast option (6.5 USD) and the only one where it's a VPS, not a panel if that's what you want.
+The cheapest option (6.5 USD) and the only one where it's a VPS, not a panel if that's what you want.

 ### For dedicated servers
 These should work great: